MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 A hologram that you place on a wall typically appears to be an inch or so away from the wall.
 If it appears to be farther away, try one or more of the following fixes:

-- When you place a hologram on a wall, stand between one and three meters from the wall and face the wall straight on.
+- When you place a hologram on a wall, stand between one and 3 meters from the wall and face the wall straight on.
 - Air tap the wall to reveal the mapping mesh graphic.
 Make sure that the mesh aligns with the wall.
 If it doesn't, remove the hologram, rescan the wall, and then try again.
 - If the issue persists, run the Calibration app.
 You find it in **Settings** > **System** > **Utilities**.